boonious/hackerrank_elixir/README.md

 # HackerRank solutions [![Build Status](https://travis-ci.org/boonious/hackerrank_elixir.svg?branch=master)](https://travis-ci.org/boonious/hackerrank_elixir)

 This repository contains some of my solutions in Elixir for various HackerRank challenges, in particular for functional programming, algorithms and data structures.
+The solutions are completedly test-driven.

 ## Usage